ipfs-search/ipfs-search/docs/snapshots.md

 To pin the snapshots:
 `ipfs pin add $hash`

-For now its size is about 325GB, So to automatically resume the pinning when interrupted you can use the following command:
+To automatically resume the pinning when interrupted you can use the following command:
 ```
 while [ 1 ]; do ipfs pin add $hash; sleep 60; done
 ```